 Clipboard commands such as Cut, Copy, and Paste for selected text, and commands to copy and open links for URLs, can make use of context menus, which are provided by default by the system.
 Here are examples of clipboard commands in a context menu.

 Productivity apps may involve a lot of data-input scenarios.
 For example, creating a to-do list or another new document, editing an existing spreadsheet, or creating a calendar invite all require input.
 Making data entry as fast and fluid as possible helps your users accomplish their work quickly and efficiently.
-There are many strategies for this, including:

 Think through your scenarios and, wherever possible, reduce the amount of text users have to enter into the system.
 Strategies for doing this are: